jsdingra11/jsdingra11/README.md

 <!-- Add a cover image (Replace with your own hosted image URL) -->
-> My old GitHub account, `astrodingra`, is no longer active.
+> My old github account, `astrodingra`, is no longer active.
 > All my research and analysis code will now be available here at **jsdingra11**.\
 > Thank you!